Top 5 Soccer Tryout Drills

 5. Soccer Footwork Drill- 1 vs. 1 in the Circle

 Split your players into two teams.
-The coach starts outside the center circle and throws the ball in the circle.
+The coach starts outside the center circle and throws the ball into the circle.
 Two players start from different lines.
 Whoever gets possession of the ball first will then return the ball successfully to the coach without stepping or dribbling outside of the circle.

 Once the first players in each line finish the drill, the next two players will have a turn until all players have completed 3 attempts.